hankbao/libreboot/www/index.md

 /boot/, GPG signature checking before booting your kernel, ability to load an OS *from the flash chip*, and more.

-Libreboot's main upstream provider is coreboot, [coreboot](https://www.coreboot.org/), which we deblob.
+Libreboot's main upstream provider is [coreboot](https://www.coreboot.org/), which we deblob.
 We upstream our custom patches to projects like coreboot, depthcharge, GRUB, and flashrom where possible.
 Together, we provide an automated build and installation system with nontechnical documentation, allowing Libreboot to be widely used.

 [Watch our FOSDEM 2017 presentation about Libreboot (speaker is Leah Rowe)](https://video.fosdem.org/2017/K.1.105/libreboot.mp4)